semmypurewal/BeginningJavaScript/03-types/readme.md

     5 <= 5;  // is less than or equal to
     //=> true

 We can even use these comparison operators on strings.
-But in this case, the comparison is done alphanumerically.
+We need to be careful, because the ordering isn't always straightforward at first.
+For example, we'll see that uppercase letters always come before lowercase letters.

     "aardvark" < "zebra";
     //=> true